13 Sept. 1949.

 A. The Ustashi were Croates, pro-German, in Yugoslavia.

+Q. Did the General Mikhailovitch forces ever render military aid to the German or Italian forces?
 A. No. He arose against the Germans and the Italians.
 After the Russians entered the battle and Tito appeared on the scene, then it was a new problem for Mikhailovitch and it was a parallel resistance against the Germans and the Italians.
 There were some exceptions.
 Some pact or cease fighting agreements or truces with the Germans and the Italians were made when they were in difficulties and they reported the same to Mikhailovitch and told him they would be ready to break these agreements whenever he gave orders.

 Q. Did Mikhailovitch ever give such orders to break the truces that were made?